utkarsh-alpuria/Plant-Disease-Detector/readme.md

 # Plant Disease Detector

 ## About Project
-This repository contains a web application for detecting diseases in potato and tomato plants with plant leaf images using Convolutional Neural Networks (CNNs).
+This repository contains a web application for detecting diseases in potato and tomato plants with images of plant leaves using Convolutional Neural Networks (CNNs).

+## about the CNN Models used in webapp
+1) Patato plant disease classification model
+    - 183,747 trainable parameters.
+    - trained on dataset of 1728 images of potato plant leaves, 256x256 pixle each
+    - accuracy score of around 80%(79.29) on test dataset of 320 images

+2) Tomato plant disease classification model
+    - 184,202 trainable parameters.
+    - trained on dataset of 9344 images of tomato plant leaves, 256x256 pixle each
+    - accuracy score of around 88.24% on test dataset of 1216 images.

 ## Technologies used
-Python - Tensorflow, Numpy, Pandas, Matplotlib, Flask HTML, CSS, JavaScript
+Python - Tensorflow, Numpy, Pandas, Matplotlib, flask HTML, CSS, JavaScript

 ## Project Directory Structure

-- requirements.txt - this file has all the dependencies required to create the python virtual enviornment to run this project.

 - training - this folder has two ipynb files
     - Training.ipynb - this is the file where potato plant disease classification model is trained
     - Training_tomato.ipynb - this is the file where tomato plant disease classification model is trained